sethreidnz/react-introduction-tutorial/02-First-Component.md

 export default App
 ```

-This is simply a class that extends the React class [Component](https://facebook.github.io/react/docs/component-api.html).
+This React component is an ES2015 JavaScript [Class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) that extends the React
-At the top we are importing the React library as well as using the ES2015 [Destructuring Assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+class [Component](https://facebook.github.io/react/docs/component-api.html).At the top we are importing the React library as well as using the ES2015
-syntax to get a reference to the Component class at the same time.
+[Destructuring Assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax to get a reference
+ to the Component class at the same time.

-Components are simple classes that have [various life cycle events](https://facebook.github.io/react/docs/component-specs.html) that React calls
+Components are simple classes that have [various life cycle events, properties and functions](https://facebook.github.io/react/docs/component-specs.html) which are exposed by the React
+[Component API](https://facebook.github.io/react/docs/component-api.html).
+In this example I am making use of the `render()`.
+From the [React Docs]() about render():

+> The `render()` method is required., When called, it should examine this.props and this.state and return a single child element.

+For clarity `this.state` represents the local state of the component and `this.props` are the properteis passed down to the component (more on this in a later step).
+So in essence
-when the state of the application or component changes.
-They also have a `render()` function which is where you put your JSX that represents
+the render function is where you put your JSX and logic for React to render the component.
-the HTML and components that make up your app.
-This must have **only one** root component or DOM node or it will not work.

 This component doesn't do much, so in the next step we are going to start bringing in the HTML from the static folder.